aspect-build/.github/.github/pull_request_template.md

-# Description
+Please include a summary of your changes and link to the related issue(s).

-Please include a summary of the changes and the related issue (if any).
 Please also include relevant motivation and context.

-Fixes # (issue)
+You may delete parts of the template if they are obvious to all possible reviewers, e.g. the information is in the one-line description.

-# Type of change
+**Type of change**

 - [ ] Bug fix (change which fixes an issue)
 - [ ] New feature or functionality (change which adds functionality)